tzcytpm/pl-comms-web/docs/jitsi.md

-# Jitsi in PL Comms
+# Jitsi in privateLINE Comms

-PL Comms uses [Jitsi](https://jitsi.org/) for conference calls, which provides options for self-hosting your own server and supports most major platforms.
+privateLINE Comms uses [Jitsi](https://jitsi.org/) for conference calls, which provides options for self-hosting your own server and supports most major platforms.

 1:1 calls, or calls between you and one other person, do not use Jitsi.
 Instead, those